-- The action bar (Subscribe, Search and Refresh in the top right) will only appear when the mouse hovers over it to increase the amount of space on the screen.
+- The action bar (Subscribe, Search and Refresh in the top right) only appears when the mouse hovers over it to increase the amount of space on the screen.

-- The number of read and unread posts will be visible at the thread level.
+- The number of read and unread posts are visible at the thread level.

 - The user’s role in the course (such as “moderator” or “instructor”) can be revealed by hovering over the yellow star next to the user’s avatar.

-- The "Post First" feature, a setting that requires students to post to the Discussion Board before being able to view existing posts in the thread, will be enhanced.
+- Enhanced "Post First" feature, a setting that requires students to post to the Discussion Board before being able to view existing posts in the thread.